-If an account becomes overdue, Council has established procedures and guidelines for the collection of the debt.
-This creates a consistent approach to debt collection and ensures that all ratepayers are treated equally and fairly.
+If an account becomes overdue, Council has an adopted Debt Collection Policy that outlines the processes to be undertaken in the collection of unpaid rates and charges.
+The Policy creates a consistent approach to debt collection and ensures that all ratepayers are treated equally and fairly.

-The purpose of the collection guidelines is to act as a genuine deterrent to ratepayers who might otherwise fail to pay rates on time, to allow Council to recover the administrative cost of following up unpaid rates and to recover any interest cost the Council may incur due to lost investment opportunities.
+The purpose of the Policy is:

+- to act as a genuine deterrent to ratepayers who might otherwise fail to pay rates on time - to allow Council to recover the administrative cost of following up unpaid rates and - to recover any interest cost the Council may incur due to lost investment opportunities.

 The principle in providing for such penalty is that ratepayers who pay within the required timeframe should not have to subsidise or bear any cost of ratepayers who default in payment.
-Details of Council's collection framework is contained in Council's Debt Collection Policy.
+Details of Council's Debt Collection Policy are available on Council's website.